roachfire/roachfire-x-xshok-proxmox/README.md

 # xshok-proxmox :: eXtremeSHOK.com Proxmox (pve)

-Scripts for working with and optimizing proxmox
+Scripts for working with and optimizing proxmox, updated to include a few personal tweaks.
+Currently, the only thing this fork adds is a correction to the apt soruces added by the command.
+More will be added as I learn the script more.
 ## Maintained and provided by <https://eXtremeSHOK.com>

 ### Please Submit Patches / Pull requests